catalyst-cooperative/open-energy-data-for-all/episodes/working-with-diverse-filetypes.md

 Pandas `read_*()` methods transform data into a tabular format.
 When a JSON file is already formatted as a table, we can use `pd.read_json()` to read it in directly.
 Most often, we know a JSON file contains a table when we see a list of dictionaries, or a dictionary of lists.

-However, JSON files are very rarely formatted to _only_ contain a table.
+However, JSON is a flexible format, and JSON files come in all kinds of formats.
+Unlike Excel or CSV spreadsheets, many JSON files don't just contain a table.
 Instead, most JSONs contain data in a *nested* format.
 To successfully extract tabular generation data from a nested JSON, we need to identify which part of the nested JSON contains the tabular data we're looking for.

 A nested JSON contains multiple levels of data: